aiguofer/dotfiles/README.md

-Google Play Media Desktop Player git powerline
+Google Play Media Desktop Player git powerline pipx (used to install a variety of Python based cli tools) homebrew (and linuxbrew)
 ```

 I also use a variety of tools, scripts, etc to make things work the way I want to.
 Some scripts I have here: